 Solomeo Sang

-A poem celebrating the gift of beauty, for the Cucinelli family.
+A poem celebrating the gift of beauty, in honor of the Cucinelli family.

 Â